-- 1. ii. requiring implementation of good management practices to manage adverse effects on water quality from contaminants transported via artificial drainage, deep drainage, and lateral drainage; - 2. iii. having particular regard to adverse effects on water quality from contaminants transported via artificial drainage, deep drainage, and lateral drainage when assessing resource consent applications and preparing or considering Farm Environmental Management Plans; and - 3.
-2. decision makers generally not granting resource consents for additional dairy farming of cows or additional avoid dairy farming and intensive winter grazing where contaminant losses will increase as a result of the proposed activity.
+- 1. avoid, as a first priority, risk to water quality from contaminants, and where avoidance is impractical, requiring risk to water quality from contaminants to be minimised by: - i. identifying contaminant pathways to ground and surface water bodies; - ii. requiring implementation of good management practices to manage adverse effects on water quality from contaminants transported via artificial drainage, deep drainage, and lateral drainage; - iii. having particular regard to adverse effects on water quality from contaminants transported via artificial drainage, deep drainage, and lateral drainage when assessing resource consent applications and preparing or considering Farm Environmental Management Plans; and - 2. avoid dairy farming and intensive winter grazing where contaminant losses will increase as a result of the proposed activity.

-Policy 1227 - Riverine (Consent Orders)
+Policy 12 - Riverine